 - Photos of your injuries, the accident scene, and property damage

 - A “pain journal” that documents how you feel after an injury and during recovery, including your symptoms, pain levels, activities that have become difficult or impossible due to your injuries, and any required medications and therapies

 Be meticulous in your record keeping.
 Don’t throw anything away, and keep it all in one place.
 As soon as you get a new piece of evidence, add it to the collection so you don’t lose it.
 Every receipt, bill, email, record, photo, and journal entry could prove to be useful when presenting your case to the insurance company or the court.

 Get Help From a Zanesville Personal Injury Attorney

-Dealing with an injury claim can be overwhelming, but help is available from Graham & Graham’s personal injury attorneys.
+Dealing with an injury claim can be overwhelming, but help is available from Graham Law’s personal injury attorneys.
 We handle all insurance company communications on your behalf, conduct our own investigation, negotiate a fair settlement, and take your case to court if needed.
 We also help you to be your own advocate and avoid insurance company tricks.